1se/soft-era-vim/README.md

 ### syntax theme for [Vim](https://www.vim.org/)

+## This is a slightly edited version of the theme with more high contrast colours!

 🌸 Light pastel syntax theme for cozy, cute coding & typing. 🌱

 ![soft era syntax theme screenshot](screenshot.jpg)